top of page

 CHARACTER BREAKDOWN

 Please note that people of all races, gender identities, and abilities are encouraged to audition for this inclusive and collaborative production.
+A solid British accent is a huge plus.
 We will also be casting Understudies for Lead Roles & Ensemble Swing Roles.

-• The D’Ysquith Family: Age 30s to 50s, must be able to play a variety of genders — Vocal range F#2 (bottom) / G#4 (top).
-This actor plays the eight doomed heirs of the D’Ysquith family.
+The D’Ysquith Family: Age 30s to 50s, must be able to play a wide variety of roles — Vocal range B2 (bottom) / F4 (top).
+This actor plays all nine of the D’Ysquith family.
 All D’Ysquith family heirs are farces of British high society in the early 20th century.
 The actor in this role should have strong physical comedy skills and accent abilities that help differentiate the multiple characters.
 Must have stamina to carry the different characters throughout the show and make quick costume changes.

-• Sibella Hallward: Age 20s to 30s, presents as female — Vocal range Gb3 (bottom) / Gb5 (top).
+Sibella Hallward: Age 20s to 30s, presents as female — Vocal range Gb3 (bottom) / D5 (top).
 The girl Monty loves.
-Sibella has true affection for Monty but also for social status.
+Sibella has true affection for Monty but more so for social status.
 Sibella is smart, funny and stylish, and as far as relationships are concerned, she wants to have her cake and eat it too.

-• Phoebe D’Ysquith: Age 20s to 30s, presents as female — Vocal range: G#3 (bottom) / high sustained C#6 with an optional Eb (top).
+Phoebe D’Ysquith: Age 20s to 30s, presents as female — Vocal range: C4 (bottom) / high sustained C#6 with an optional Eb6 (top).
 Monty’s cousin.
 Phoebe was raised high-class with idealistic fantasies of love.
-She foils Sibella in her interest in love over status and trys to find the true virtue in people.
+She foils Sibella in her interest in love over status and tries to find the true virtue in people.
 Though she is smart and earnest, she can also be naive.
 Must be a true soprano with a legit, possibly operatic sound.

-• Miss Shingle: Age 40s to 60s, presents as female —Vocal range Eb3 (bottom) / E5 (top).
+Miss Shingle: Age 40s to 60s —Vocal range G3 (bottom) / A5 (top).
 Monty’s unexpected visitor.
-Sneaky and mysterious, Miss Shingle has an obvious sense of justice.
+Mysterious, Miss Shingle has an obvious sense of justice.
 She comes to tell Monty the secret of his D’Ysquith lineage with a pivotal song in Act 1 that sets up the story of the show.
-Looking to cast a character actress with a vocal style to match.

-• Ensemble: various ages, genders and vocal ranges.
+Ensemble: various ages, genders and vocal ranges.
 Ensemble actors play a variety of roles including featured characters with solos and lines.
-Must be able to portray a variety of character-distinguishing traits.
+Must be able to portray a variety of characters with a variety of accents.

 bottom of page